 - (1) Compensation amounts received in non-U.S. currency have been converted into U.S. dollars using the average exchange rate for the applicable year.
-The average exchange rate for 2010 was 3.7319 NIS per dollar and the average exchange rate for 2009 was 3.9228 NIS per dollar. - (2) The amounts in this column reflect the dollar amounts recognized for financial statement reporting purposes with respect to the years ended December 31, 2009 and 2010, in accordance with SFAS 123(R). - (3) Both Mr. Paz and Dr. Holzer are directors but do not receive any additional compensation for their services as directors. - (4) Ms. Briggs resigned as our sole officer and director in connection with our share exchange transactions on March 31, 2011.
-She received no compensation for services, but was reimbursed for any out-of-pocket expenses that she incurred on our behalf.
+The average exchange rate for 2011 was 3.5781 NIS per dollar, the average exchange rate for 2010 was 3.7330 NIS per dollar and the average exchange rate for 2009 was 3.9326 NIS per dollar. - (2) The amounts in this column reflect the dollar amounts recognized for financial statement reporting purposes with respect to the years ended December 31, 2009, 2010 and 2011, in accordance with FASB ASC Topic 718.
+Fair value is based on the Black-Scholes option pricing model using the fair value of the underlying shares at the measurement date.
+For additional discussion of the valuation assumptions used in determining stock-based compensation and the grant date fair value for stock options, see "Management's Discussion and Analysis of Financial Condition and Results of Operation-Critical Accounting Policies-Share-based compensation" and Note 2-"Significant Accounting Policies" and Note 10-"Equity (Capital Deficiency)-Share Based Compensation" of the Notes to the Consolidated Financial Statements included herein.